List of South Africa national rugby union players: Single match

 The most points Montgomery ever scored in a single international was 35 against Namibia in 2007—this is also a South African record.
+This record has since been beaten by Sacha Feinberg-Mngomezulu, who scored 37 points in a single game.
+Feinberg-Mngomezulu achieved this feat during a Rugby Championship match against Argentina in September 2025.

 On 1 August during the 2009 Tri Nations tournament, Morné Steyn set a number of records during the second Test between the Springboks and the All Blacks.
 The Springboks won 31–19, with Steyn scoring all South Africa's points – 1 try, 1 conversion, 8 penalties.
 This gave him records for: